m-abdi/MagnaDict-scraper/README.md

 # Web Scraper for MagnaDict

-This web scraper is a typescript code that uses the ```puppeteer``` and ```node-html-parser``` libraries to scrape data from various online dictionaries, such as Cambridge.
-Other online dictionaries are under work.
-It enriches the scraped data with other data, such as google image search results, and stores them in a JSON file or sends them to other destinations, such as elasticsearch or an http request.
+This web scraper is a TypeScript code that belongs to Magnadict, a web service that collects and provides data from online dictionaries.
+It uses ```puppeteer``` and ```node-html-parser``` libraries to scrape data from sources like Cambridge and others.
+It also adds relevant images from Google to enrich the data.
+It saves the data in a JSON file or sends it to other destinations, such as Elasticsearch or an HTTP request for further processing.

 ## How to use it